 I know how exciting free travel sounds, and the first time I heard about this, I wanted to apply for everything.
 However, creditors see this as extremely risky, and applying for too many cards at once will likely warrant a rejected application.
 Remember, travel hacking is a marathon, not a sprint.
 You need to start slowly here.

-3. Only Open New Cards 91 Days After Your Previous App-O-Rama
+3. Open New Cards From the Same Bank 91 Days After Your Previous Card

-So waiting 91 days between App-O-Ramas is always your best bet.
+So waiting 91 days between opening cards is always your best bet.
 Wait for your credit score to rise back to normal, and then apply for new cards.
+And if you want to get cards from the same bank waiting 91 days is essential to avoid them flagging your account for fraud or closing your account altogether (especially if you already have cards with them).

 4. Spend Only What You Can Afford/Pay Off Monthly